Athis-Val de Rouvre: Climate

+Population

+Population data refer to the area corresponding with the commune as of January 2025.

 Notable buildings and places

 Jardin Intérieur à Ciel Ouvert is a contemporary garden that was made open to the public in 2011, featuring over 1,200 species of plants.
-It is classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.
+It was classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France in 2019.

 National heritage sites

 The Commune has 6 buildings and areas listed as a Monument historique.